 2. I have written an online, inter-domain course on the musical and cultural impact of the Beatles, in conjunction with Penn State’s English Department (“The Music of the Beatles and American Popular Culture”), for which I received a College of Arts and Architecture Incentives and Innovations grant.
 I taught the pilot version in the Spring 2018 semester.
-Regular course offerings begin in the Spring 2019 semester.
+Regular course offerings begin in the Summer 2019 session/Spring 2020 semester.

 3. I have a written—by all accounts—a very successful online Gen Ed course for Penn State, entitled MUSIC 109: The Music of the Beatles.
 On my website's Media page are three videos associated with that course, my course introduction, and interviews with John Covach, Professor of Music Theory at the University of Rochester/Eastman School of Music, and Walter Everett, Professor of Music Theory at the University of Michigan, on the music of the Beatles.